Internet-lab/LinuxPC/README.md

 ```$ sudo bash createBootableUSB.sh```

 The script will prompt for hardware specific information.
-In particular, the script requests to enter the device name of the flashdrive (`/dev/sdb`).
+In particular, the script requests to enter the device name of the flash drive (`/dev/sdb`).
-Once the script is completed, remove the flashdrive.
-The flashdrive contains  the ISO image (`root.iso`) and grub configuration files.
+Once the script is completed, remove the flash drive.
+The flash drive contains  the ISO image (`root.iso`) and grub configuration files.

 ## 5. Copying the LiveCD to the hard drive
-The LiveCD can be run on a target machine from the flashdrive.
-This assumes that the BIOS is set so that the system first tries to boot from a flashdrive.
+The LiveCD can be run on a target machine from the flash drive.
+This assumes that the BIOS is set so that the system first tries to boot from a flash drive.

 >**Note: Copying the LiveCD to the hard drive will delete all partitions on the hard disk.
 All data on the hard disk will be lost.**

 a.
-Insert the flashdrive from Step 4 into the target system.
+Insert the flash drive from Step 4 into the target system.
 Rebooting the target system starts  the LiveCD.
 Log in as `labuser`.

 b.
-Identify the device names of the flashdrive and the hard disk on the target system.
+Identify the device names of the flash drive and the hard disk on the target system.

 ```$ sudo lsblk -p```

-In many cases the hard disk is `/dev/sda` and the inserted flashdrive is `/dev/sdb`.
+In many cases the hard disk is `/dev/sda` and the inserted flash drive is `/dev/sdb`.
 Verify that this is the case.
 Otherwise, take not of the device names.

 c.
-Make sure that the storage capacity of the hard disk is as least that of the flashdrive.
-Then, assuming that `/dev/sdb is the flashdrive and `/dev/sda` is the hard disk, copy the flashdrive to the hard disk with the command
+Make sure that the storage capacity of the hard disk is as least that of the flash drive.
+Then, assuming that `/dev/sdb is the flash drive and `/dev/sda` is the hard disk, copy the flash drive to the hard disk with the command

 ```$ sudo dd if=/dev/sdb of=/dev/sda```

 The command  take considerable time to complete.

 d.
-Remove the flashdrive and reboot the target machine.
+Remove the flash drive and reboot the target machine.